Basic commands

 sqstat

-Detailed information about the queue system, resources compsuntion, status of all partitions and jobs:
+Detailed information about the queue system, resources consumption, status of all partitions and jobs: sqstat

-For mor detailed information of SLURM commands: http://slurm.schedmd.com/pdfs/summary.pdf
+For mor detailed information download SLURM commands guide. <http://slurm.schedmd.com/pdfs/summary.pdf